AF-1/lms-contextstats/README.md

 Context Stats
 ====

-**Context Stats**[^1] lets you display lists of tracks, albums or artists *sorted by statistics* from the context menus of a selected artist, album, genre, year and playlist.
+**Context Stats** lets you display lists of tracks, albums or artists *sorted by statistics* from the context menus of a selected artist, album, genre, year and playlist.
 Enabling *Display home menu item* in the plugin settings adds lists of tracks, albums or artists sorted by statistics for your **entire** music library.<br><br>For more general library statistics (e.g. genres with the most or best rated tracks), have a look at the [**Visual Statistics**](https://github.com/AF-1/#-visual-statistics) plugin.
 <br><br>

 ## Requirements